 The Shadow Blending Brush is another favorite.
 It gives a soft blend without spreading the color out too much.
 I feel like it picks up and blends product similar to my natural hair brushes.

-Favorite affordable blending brush: Sonia Kashuk essential blending crease, $6
+Favorite affordable blending brush: Sonia Kashuk Essential Blending Crease ($6, not affiliated)

 The Contour Shadow Brush is shaped like a MAC 217 but is much flatter.
 The flat shape makes it easy to wedge into the crease and get good definition if you have hooded or even slightly hooded eyes.
 It can be multipurpose.
-It can lay down eyeshadow on the eyelid and blend if you are trying to use fewer brushes.
-UPDATE January 26, 2022: This brush is no longer available on the Smashbox website, so I’m assuming it has been discontinued.
+It can lay down eyeshadow on the eyelid and blend if I’m trying to use fewer brushes.
+UPDATE January 26, 2022: This brush is no longer available on the Smashbox website, so I assume it has been discontinued.

-The Full Coverage Shadow Brush** is my last favorite of the bunch, this is the best packing brush I’ve used.
+The Full Coverage Shadow Brush is my last favorite of the bunch, and it is the best packing brush I’ve used.
 I like this for applying eyeshadow to the lid better than the MAC 239 (discontinued natural hair version) and the Sigma E55.

 Have you tried the Smashbox brushes?
 Are you a fan of them like me, or do you think I should check out a different brand?
 Let’s talk about it below in the comments.